 Client Information Page: New Clients

 Welcome to Aspen Meadow Veterinary Specialists (AMVS)!
-Services at our 24-hour facility include specialty care and emergency care from our collaborative team, Animal Emergency and Critical Care, LLC (AECC).
+Services at our 24-hour facility include specialty and emergency care.
 We accept emergencies 24 hours a day, 365 days a year.

 AMVS offers specialty care in Surgery, Internal Medicine, Oncology, Neurology, and Dermatology (by appointment only).
 While referrals for specialty cases are not required, we do recommend that you first visit your family veterinarian in order to receive initial guidance.
 However, we welcome you to contact us with any questions you might have.

 Here’s what you need to know before coming in for your first visit:

 - Please download and fill out our client intake form.